Glagan/SimpleNotification/README.md

 *SimpleNotification* is a library to display simple yet customizable notifications.

+You can find a live demo here: [https://notification.nikurasu.org/](https://notification.nikurasu.org/)

 ## Installation

 You simply need to include ``simpleNotification.css`` (or it's minified version), ``simpleNotification.js`` and you're ready to go !